Last Updated on

 I also love the unspoilt beaches.
 I was brought up in Hunstanton, a quirky seaside town that time seemed to have forgotten.
 There are cliffs and rockpools – and further along vast sandy beaches with dunes, creeks and waterways.
 And of course there is local seafood – I remember cockles and whelks, shrimps and crabs from small kiosks.

-We also always had apples and pears because we inherited the Doctor’s house from my Dad’s predecessor, complete with orchard and vegetable garden.
+We also always had apples and pears because we inherited the Doctor’s house from my Dad’s predecessor, complete with orchard and vegetable garden and I love pheasant or partridge with a fruit accompaniment of some sort.
+It cuts through the richness of the meat and helps to bring out the flavours.

-So here’s my perfect Best of British Sunday Supper for One.
+Here’s my perfect Best of British Sunday Supper for One – Roast Partridge with Honey Glazed Pears and Celeriac Mash.

 - 1 Partridge